Recycling A-Z for students living on campus

 Hazardous?
 Yes

 Aerosol cans are designed to contain liquid or gas, packed under pressure with a propellant.
-Full or partially filled cans could explode if exposed to heat or punctured, for example, as a result of compacting in a waste vehicle or compactor.
+These should not go into general waste: full or partially filled cans could explode if exposed to heat or punctured, for example, as a result of compacting in a waste vehicle or compactor.

 Aerosols should not be pierced or squashed before disposal.